CreepyMemes/barbermanager/README.md

 # Production Workflow

-- The project will be available at: [http://manageBarber.s1lentCommit.com](http://manageBarber.s1lentCommit.com)
+The Barber Manager website can be accessed at: [http://manageBarber.s1lentCommit.com](http://manageBarber.s1lentCommit.com)

-TODO: run CI/CD automated deployment with github actions
+## Deployment

+The deployment process is fully automated using `GitHub Actions CI/CD`.
+Any push to the `master` branch will automatically trigger a redeployment, ensuring the latest changes are always live.